-BOSTON, June 16, 2015 (GLOBE NEWSWIRE) -- LPL Financial LLC, the nation's largest independent broker-dealer,* a custodian for registered investment advisors (RIA), and a wholly owned subsidiary of LPL Financial Holdings Inc. (Nasdaq:LPLA), today announced that its research publication, Midyear Outlook 2015: Some Assembly Required, is now available for download.
-Published by LPL Financial’s Research department (“LPL Research”), the publication contains economic, market and investment insights for the remainder of 2015.
+BOSTON, July 13, 2016 (GLOBE NEWSWIRE) -- Leading retail investment advisory firm and independent broker/dealer LPL Financial LLC, a wholly owned subsidiary of LPL Financial Holdings Inc. (NASDAQ:LPLA), today announced that its research publication, Midyear Outlook 2016: A Vote of Confidence, is now available for download.
+Published by LPL Financial’s Research department (“LPL Research”), the publication contains investment insights and market guidance for investors in the second half of 2016.

 Against this backdrop, LPL Research forecasts the following within the report:

 - Slow and steady U.S. economic growth.
 LPL Research expects the U.S. economy—as measured by real gross domestic product (GDP)—may grow between 2–2.5% in 2016, based upon expectations of a dollar tailwind, stable oil prices, steady consumer spending, record high household net worth, and a slowing, but still solid labor market.
 But even at just over 2%, actual GDP is growing faster than potential GDP (the maximum pace the economy can grow without causing inflation), taking up slack and slowly pushing up wages and inflation.
 If this persists, the Fed is likely on a path of one more rate hike this year.